hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 2. If your audience is less than 20 people you have the option to quickly go through the room and ask everyone to introduce themselves if they wish to participate.

 ## Goals for the workshop
-1. Launch a deployment to AWS using Terraform Cloud using VCS workflows
+1. Launch a deployment to AWS using HCP Terraform using VCS workflows
 2. Explore management and configuration options with team permissions and deployment policies
-3. Test the Private Module Registry and some API functions
+3. Test the Terraform Private Registry and some API functions

 ---
 name: Table-of-Contents